 Still fishing is the oldest and easiest method of angling.
 This form of angling involves the use of a reel and rod, weighted line, baited hook, and bobble.
 It’s the most basic technique of angling which gives novice fishers an opportunity to learn the basics of fishing and advance skill-wise over time.
 The good thing about still fishing is that it does not require the use of technical skills or special equipment and anyone regardless of their skill level can use to hunt different fish species.
 One of my favorite still fishing approaches is catching walleye from shore

 Flipping and pitching talk about the same thing.
 Flipping involves placing a lure in a specific position where there is minimal to no disturbance.
 This fishing technique is commonly used to catch fish in dirty water and it mostly involves using stationary bait.
 In pitching, you have to release a lure from your hand using an underhand pitching movement while in flipping, you need to release a short line while feeding the line back by raising and lowering the rod.

 The success of any fishing trip is measured in terms of the size of the catch.
 And the size of the catch is directly proportional to the time you go on the fishing trip.
 If you visit your favorite fishing spot on the wrong season or time, you will obviously be making a fool of yourself.

 Best Time of the Day to Go Fishing

 In the 24 hours of the day, you only have the option of deciding whether to go fishing during the day or at night.
-If doing fishing as a hobby or a novice, it’s advisable you do it during the day hours.
+If fishing as a hobbyist or a novice, it’s advisable you do it during the day hours.
 During the day, the water is warm and since fishes are cold-blooded and would want to have a taste of the hot water, they will move closer to the top of the water, which means you are likely to get a bigger catch.
 Nights with moonlight are also great fishing moments for beginners since fishes are usually closer to the top of the water.

 Season Of the Year